Parsifal

-Parsifal (WWV 111) is an opera or a music drama in three acts by the German composer Richard Wagner and his last composition.
-Wagner's own libretto for the work is loosely based on the 13th-century Middle High German epic poem Parzival of the Minnesänger Wolfram von Eschenbach, recounting the story of the Arthurian knight Parzival (Percival) and his quest for the Holy Grail.
+Parsifal (WWV 111) is a music drama in three acts by the German composer Richard Wagner and his last composition.
+Wagner's own libretto for the work is freely based on the 13th-century Middle High German chivalric romance Parzival of the Minnesänger Wolfram von Eschenbach and the Old French chivalric romance Perceval ou le Conte du Graal by the 12th-century trouvère Chrétien de Troyes, recounting different accounts of the story of the Arthurian knight Parzival (Percival) and his spiritual quest for the Holy Grail.

 Wagner conceived the work in April 1857, but did not finish it until 25 years later.
 In composing it he took advantage of the particular acoustics of his newly built Bayreuth Festspielhaus.
 Parsifal was first produced at the second Bayreuth Festival in 1882.
-The Bayreuth Festival maintained a monopoly on Parsifal productions until 1903, when the opera was performed at the Metropolitan Opera in New York.
+The Bayreuth Festival maintained a monopoly on Parsifal productions until 1914, however the opera was performed at the Metropolitan Opera in New York in 1903 after a US court ruled that it was legal.

-Wagner described Parsifal not as an opera, but as Ein Bühnenweihfestspiel (a festival play for the consecration of the stage).
+Wagner described Parsifal not as an opera, but as Ein Bühnenweihfestspiel (a sacred festival stage play).
 At Bayreuth a tradition has arisen that audiences do not applaud at the end of the first act.

-Wagner's spelling of Parsifal instead of the Parzival he had used up to 1877 is informed by one of the theories about the name Percival, according to which it is of Persian origin, Parsi (or Parseh) Fal meaning "pure (or poor) fool".
+The autograph manuscript of the work is preserved in the Richard Wagner Foundation.

 Composition

 Wagner read von Eschenbach's poem Parzival while taking the waters at Marienbad in 1845.
-After encountering Arthur Schopenhauer's writings in 1854, Wagner became interested in Asian philosophies, especially Buddhism.
+After encountering Arthur Schopenhauer's writings in 1854, Wagner became interested in Indian philosophies, especially Buddhism.
 Out of this interest came Die Sieger (The Victors, 1856), a sketch Wagner wrote for an opera based on a story from the life of Buddha.
-The themes which were later explored in Parsifal of self-renunciation, reincarnation, compassion, and even exclusive social groups (castes in Die Sieger, the Knights of the Grail in Parsifal) were first introduced in Die Sieger.
+The themes of self-renunciation, rebirth, compassion, and even exclusive social groups (castes in Die Sieger, the knights of the Grail in Parsifal) which were later explored in Parsifal were first introduced in Die Sieger.